CCMKCCMK/Mathion/README.md

-# MathVisionPro
+# Mathion

-MathVisionPro is an innovative iOS application that integrates a math formula keyboard with advanced visual input control.
+Mathion is an innovative Vision OS application that integrates a math formula keyboard with advanced visual input control.
 Users can enter mathematical expressions, see live LaTeX-rendered output, and interact with the app using either voice commands or eye control (through AR face tracking).

 ## Overview

-MathVisionPro combines these major components:
+Mathion combines these major components:
 - **Math Keyboard:** A digital keypad that lets you construct complex mathematical formulas with buttons for numbers, operators, and common LaTeX commands.
 The input is rendered using KaTeX.
 - **Visual Input:** Leverages both voice recognition and ARKit-based eye control to simulate touch interactions within the app.
 - **Configurable AR Settings:** Customize AR face tracking options such as light estimation and world alignment to enhance eye control accuracy.